sdennett/IMS/README.md

-IMS is an Inventory Mamagement system which is a Web Based Application which is both Mobile and Desktop friendly.
+IMS is an Inventory Management system which is a Web Based Application which is both Mobile and Desktop friendly.